leticia-aniceto/SAP006-data-lovers/README.md

 # STUDIO GHIBLI CAT

-This Studio Ghibli Catalog was developed by me, Leths Oliveira and my study partner, [Letícia Aniceto](https://github.com/leticia-aniceto) as part of the second project of the Bootcamp of [Laboratoria Brazil](https://www.laboratoria.la/br) Class 06!
+This Studio Ghibli Catalog was developed by me, Letícia Aniceto and my study partner, [Letícia Aniceto](https://github.com/LethsOliveira) as part of the second project of the Bootcamp of [Laboratoria Brazil](https://www.laboratoria.la/br) Class 06!

 The project challenge was to create a web page containing info about Studio Ghibli (which thematic was choosen by us) working with a data base and filtering all the information into something easier to the user to sort it.